As at January 2015

 Branch a) (Allan - paternal line) TATZ FRIEDMAN-BLACHER VINNIK KULVINSKI

 In 2009, with the help of my relative Ekhiel Zilberman in Israel, we made another major breakthrough.
 Previously, on my late father's branch of this tree, we had made an interim assumption that there were four brothers with different surnames - Tatz, Blacher, Friedman and Vinnik.
-We have now discovered a large volume of evidence to prove that Blacher and Friedman were not just related but were definitely one and the same and that the same people used both surnames at different times.
+We have now discovered a large volume of evidence to prove that Blacher and Friedman were not just related but were definitely one and the same and that they didn't change their surname but used both surnames at different times.
 My own great grandfather, for example, was Girsh Blacher as well as being Girsh Friedman.
 This has expanded that part of the tree with new data which is included in the material below where, in addition, the Tatz and Vinnik lines are, for the time being at least, shown separately.

 Branch b) (Allan - maternal line) TABAKIN TRUSFUS/TROPE

 The most common surnames are Tabakin, Klavan/Klavansky, Trusfus/Trope and Rosenthal.
 The Trusfus list includes many additional Trusfus/Trope families and excludes the Klavan/Klavansky and Rosenthal families.
 This family group are centred in and around Pasvitinys and Gruzdziai in Lithuania.